max-talanov/1/cognitive technologies seminars/2014-12-17 Computational affective thinking model  Techtalk.md

 All thinking processes are developed in levels listed above.
 We use following assumption: emotions as part of thinking, at least conscious processes, should fit thinking model.
 This way all emotional processed should be expressed in terms of thinking model(levels).
 This could be understood as base of computational emotional thinking approach.

-1. *Inbound stimulus* is been processed(transmitted/apprised) via spinal cord, hypothalamus, amygdala and all these neuronal systems take part in neuromodulation.
-1. *Neuromodulation* actually triggers the emotional state of human and all the rest actions are done under the influence of neuromodulatory systems: nor-adrenaline, dopamine, serotonin.
-1. *Instinctive behavior* is processed on instinctive reactions layer that usually is not involved in conscious actions.
-1. *Result of behavior actions* is effect state that influences the system again as stimulus.
-This second stimulus is been apprised on instinctive reactions layer and triggers neuromodulation again.
-Neuromodulation in it's turn switches emotional state second time.
-This way stimulus cognition actions started in first emotional state, at some point could continue in second emotional state.
-1. *Stimulus cognition* is processed in cingulate cortex, frontal cortex (working memory) that we correspond to rest 5 layers of thinking model.
-Stimulus cognition actions is done in the emotional state under influence of neuromodulation.
-Stimulus cognition could involve deliberation, further reflection, sef-reflection self-conscious processing (higher emotions) and  emotional state switch.
-1. *Conscious behavior* is activated as the result of stimulus cognition.

 ## Conformity with Picard criteria

 Rosalind Picard in her article "What does it mean for a computer to "have" emotions?"
 (2001) suggested following criteria to measure emotional capabilities of a computing system: